-All nuts and bolts should be checked for tightness after the first days operation, especially axle u-bolts, wheel nuts and propeller shaft bolts.
+All nuts and bolts should be checked for tightness after the first days operation, especially axle ubolts, wheel nuts, steering joints and track rod ends and propeller shaft bolts.
 Check engine and hoses for fluid leaks regularly during the first few days of operation.